 The Program Director or designee will call references and their comments will affect who is invited for interviews.
 The most important factor in determining who is invited for an interview is the degree of fit between the applicant and the program.
-This includes experience with and commitment to rural mental health, cultural diversity, social justice, and evidence-based practice.
+This includes experience with and commitment to cultural diversity, social justice, and evidence-based practice.
 An applicant's potential contribution to the diversity of the program through background, experience, and other characteristics is also a consideration.

 The number of applicants recommended for admission each year varies and is determined primarily by the quality of applicants and their match with program goals along with the availability of faculty advisors for incoming students.
 Because the University intends to fund up to 5 students per year, the maximum number we will admit will be 5.